Pilonidal disease

 When should I see my doctor?

-See your doctor if you have a small lump at the top of your bottom (between your buttocks) that's:
+See your doctor if you notice a small lump at the top of your bottom (between your buttocks) that is:

 - painful